OctopusDeploy/docs/docs/api-and-integration/octopus.server.exe-command-line/configure.md

                                environment
       --cachePackages=VALUE  Days to cache packages for.
 Default: 20 --maxConcurrentTasks=VALUE
+                             Deprecated: may be removed in a future release (currently has no effect; set Task Cap instead).
                                 Maximum number of concurrent tasks that the Octopus Server can execute.
-Default is 0 (no limit)
+Default is 0 (no limit).
       --upgradeCheck=VALUE   Whether checking for upgrades is allowed (true or false)
       --upgradeCheckWithStatistics=VALUE